Qovery/documentation/website/docs/using-qovery/configuration/application.md

   <img src="/img/configuration/application/app-14.png" alt="RAM" />
 </p>

+#### Auto-scaling

+Application auto-scaling is based on real-time CPU consumption.
+When your app goes above 60% of CPU consumption for 5 minutes, your app will be auto-scaled and more instances will be added.
+It is transparent.
+You can adjust the minimum and maximum of instances you need in your application settings.
+Qovery runs your application on Kubernetes and relies on [metrics-server](https://github.com/kubernetes-sigs/metrics-server) service to auto-scale your app.

 ### Dependencies

 Qovery gives you the power to have multiple apps within one environment.
 Sometimes it's necessary to one or multiple apps before others.